Articles

 April 16, 2026 · texas · governance-risk

-Four bills from the 88th and 89th Texas Legislatures changed fining procedures, lien filing requirements, fee caps, and transparency obligations.
-Identify what changed, what boards must implement, and what the deadlines are.
+Four bills from the 88th and 89th Texas Legislatures changed fining procedures, lien filing, fee caps, and transparency obligations.
+Learn what changed and what it means for buyers evaluating a Texas association before closing.

 April 9, 2026 · florida · reserve-studies